awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 A clause that renames a table \(or view\) to the value specified in *new\_name*\.
 The maximum table name length is 127 bytes; longer names are truncated to 127 bytes\.
 You can't rename a permanent table to a name that begins with '\#'\.
 A table name beginning with '\#' indicates a temporary table\.
 You can't rename an external table\.

-ALTER COLUMN *column\_name* TYPE *new\_data\_type*
-A clause that increases the size of a column that uses a VARCHAR data type\.
-You can use ALTER COLUMN only with VARCHAR\.
-You can increase the size of the VARCHAR column, but you can't decrease it\.
-You can't alter a column that has primary key, foreign key, or unique constraints\.
-You can alter only one column in each ALTER TABLE command\.
-You can't use ALTER COLUMN in a transaction block \(BEGIN \.\.\.
-END\)\.

 RENAME COLUMN *column\_name* TO *new\_name*
 A clause that renames a column to the value specified in *new\_name*\.
 The maximum column name length is 127 bytes; longer names are truncated to 127 bytes\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.